devicemxl/argo/readme.md

 - Inspired by Go's experimental arena proposal
 - Built for high-performance CGO applications
-- Designed with memory safety in mind
+- Designed with memory safety and modularity in mind

 ## 📞 Support